Cumulocity-IoT/c8y-docs/content/change-logs/platform-services/ui-c8y-1021-4-3-only-error-from-auth-external-server-are-shown-in-additional-modal.md

 ticket: MTM-60547
 version: 1021.4.3
 ---
 Previously, errors from external authentication servers were not always displayed to the user, causing confusion when authentication failed without any visible indication.
-With this update, all errors originating from external authentication servers are now consistently shown in a dedicated error modal dialog.
+With this update, all errors originating from external authentication servers are now consistently shown in a dedicated error dialog.
 Additionally, errors resulting from insufficient permissions within the platform are now presented clearly and in a user-friendly manner on the login page.